About Houston Institute for Culture

 -Public School Seminar on "African American Traditions, Connections and Migrations" by Music Historian Roger Wood and Musician Ed Poullard

--"Altar for Emma Tenayuca" Educational Exhibit for Day of the Dead
+-"Altar for Emma Tenayuca" Educational Exhibit for Day of the Dead with Listening Station

 -Panel Discussion on "The State of Cultural Literacy Following 9/11"